Eduardo-SBorges/FinalProject_JS_Advanced/README.md

 ---------------> Developers Notes (EN) <---------------

-In this Project, all the knowledge learned in pure JavaScript was applied (no plugins, libraries or templates) through the Complete JavaScript Course from the Origamid's school (https://www.origamid.com/).
+In this Project, all the knowledge learned with pure JavaScript was applied (no plugins, libraries or templates) through the Complete JavaScript Course from the Origamid's school (https://www.origamid.com/).